 I don’t have someone to go with.

-Well first, you can ask in our La Candela’s Community Group if somebody wants to join you.
+Well first, if you are part of La Candela you can ask in our WhatsApp Community Group if somebody wants to join you.

-Second, you don’t need anyone to come with.
+Second, you don’t need anyone to come with you.
 You will dance the whole night anyway.
 Most dancers come alone.
 If you go dancing often enough you will get to know many new friends, so your friends will already be there even if you go alone.